absltkaos/service-draw/README.md

 # Important information about how this works
 This uses pydot >= 1.2.25 (which uses graphviz) to create elements of a .dot graph.

 Because of this, there are times when options exposed via the config file and left up to the end-user could be non-parseable to graphiz.
-I've tried catch some common edge cases, but if pydot throws an InvocationError it is because pydot thinks everything looks good but graphviz doesn't agree.
+I've tried catching some common edge cases, but if pydot throws an InvocationError it is because pydot thinks everything looks good but graphviz doesn't agree.
 Frequently this is because of commas added to options that don't support them etc...

 # Configuration
 There are two type of configurations.